JAllegre/pibox-monorepo/README.md

 On a fresh system install , configure letsencrypt SSL certs with cerbot

+- Remove cerbot lines from rproxy/conf/pibox.hd.free.fr.conf (in order to be able to run without error in HTTP mode)

-Install first the docker rproxy container and do the following on it:
+- Run the docker rproxy container (docker compose up)

+- Connect to it (docker exec -it <container_id> bash) and do the following on it:

-!!!
+  - !!!
 BE SURE TO BE ON THE RIGHT container (use id instead of name)

 - Run certbot